REEDLondon/inns-court/README.md

 	* We plan to make "white lists" of REED people and place entities available in 2019.
 * entities that are of value to REED London (objects, occupations, performance- and entertainer-types, etc.) are managed using taxonomies and prefixed with `taxon:` in the record object.
 * Currency is of particular interest in our work; monies are therefore tagged as `<measure type="currency" n=#">[amount]</measure>`, where the pound/shilling/pence string is replaced in the @n attribute with a cumulative calculation of pence. https://en.wikipedia.org/wiki/%C2%A3sd#Origins
+* Dates are tagged as RDF-XML entities in CWRC; old-style dates are corrected to new-style when they are tagged as entities.
+Each reference to a date in a document is tagged; this includes implicit date references (e.g., 'the same day', 'fift of November').
+Where a date is also a holiday (e.g., All Saints Day, 1st November) it is tagged also as `<name type="holiday">`
+*